Skip to Main Content

 Planning Your Visit

 Caruso Roof Garden sits on the upper floor of the Grand Hotel Vesuvio at Via Partenope 45, on Naples' seafront between the Castel dell'Ovo and Piazza del Plebiscito.
-The address is in the Chiaia district, walkable from the centro storico but positioned at the prestige end of the waterfront strip.
-At the €€€€ price range, a meal with wine will be among the city's more significant dining commitments; reservations through the hotel are advisable, particularly for terrace seating in high season.
+The address is on Naples' seafront, walkable from the centro storico but positioned at the prestige end of the waterfront strip.
+At the €€€€ price range, a meal with wine will be among the city's more significant dining commitments; reservations are recommended, particularly for terrace seating in high season.
 For those looking for strong Campanian cooking at lower price tiers before or after, La Locanda Gesù Vecchio and George Restaurant offer useful reference points within the city's broader range.

 Peers in This Market